zonArt/openlp/documentation/manual/source/songusage.rst

   - Date item used
   - Time item used
   - Song Title
   - Song Copyright
   - Song CCLI.

 Removing data
 -------------
+This option allows the removal of stored data use is no longer required.
-To remove stored data use the option below which can be access from the Tools Toolbar.
-Select the date you wish to remove data up to and press``Ok``
+Select the date you wish to remove data up to and press``Ok``.
+This option is not reversable.

 .. image:: pics/songusagedelete.png